Pease pudding

 Pease pudding, also known as pease porridge, is a savoury pudding dish made of boiled legumes, typically split yellow peas, with water, salt and spices, and often cooked with a bacon or ham joint.
-A common dish in the north-east of England, it is consumed to a lesser extent in the rest of Britain, as well as in other regions worldwide.
+A common dish in the north-east of England, it is consumed to a lesser extent in the rest of Britain.
+In Newfoundland, it retains its traditional name as part of the customary Jiggs dinner.
+In non-English speaking countries, similar dishes exist under different names.

 Dish

 Pease pudding is typically thick, somewhat similar in texture to (but perhaps a little more solid than) hummus, and is light yellow in colour, with a mild taste.
-Pease pudding is traditionally produced in England, especially in the industrial North Eastern areas including South Shields.
+Pease pudding is traditionally produced in England, especially in the industrial North Eastern areas including South Shields, Sunderland and on down to Darlington on the North Yorkshire border.
 It is often served with ham or bacon, beetroot and stottie cakes.
 It is also a key ingredient in the classic saveloy dip.
 In Southern England, it is usually served with faggots.
 Also in southern England is the small village of Pease Pottage which, according to tradition, gets its name from serving pease pottage to convicts either on their way from London to the South Coast, or from East Grinstead to Horsham.

 Peasemeal brose, also known as brosemeal, is a traditional breakfast dish in the north of Scotland.
 It is made in the traditional way and usually eaten with butter, and either salt or honey.

 In parts of the Midlands, it replaces mushy peas as a traditional accompaniment to fish and chips, although the distinction is largely the name and tendency for mushy peas to be green.
 In both cases, the starchy "field peas" used are harvested dry, as opposed to "sweet peas", which are the same species harvested fresh.